What can I do with my degree in linguistics?

 For more information on further study and to find a course that interests you, see postgraduate study in the UK and search courses and research.

 Around two in three linguistics graduates are in paid employment six months after graduation.
-They're most often in jobs in marketing, HR and industrial relations where excellent communication skills are highly valued.
+They're most often in jobs in marketing, where excellent communication skills are highly valued.
 Other professions in the top ten include authors, writers and translators and HR resources and industrial relations officers.

 |Working and studying||7.3%|